 - Identification (student ID, driver’s license, passport, etc.)

 - Quiet, private space to take your exam.

-Your class may use Vericite to make sure that assignments are original.
-Vericite compares submitted assignments to text in databases and on the internet to make sure that your submission isn’t copied.
-Being able to write original text about your coursework is an important part of demonstrating your learning.
-This quick video shows you how to upload an assignment to Vericite.
+Your class may use VeriCite to make sure that assignments are original.
+VeriCite compares submitted assignments to text in databases and on the internet to ensure that your submission isn’t copied.
+Being able to write an original text about your coursework is an essential part of demonstrating your learning.
+This quick video shows you how to upload an assignment to VeriCite.